mattmc3/ez-compinit/README.md

 that runs at the end of your `.zshrc`.
 That way you get all the benefits of calling `compinit` early without any of the downsides.
 Neat!

-## Can I still call compinit?

-Yes, you can absolutely call `compinit` yourself.
-Or, you can use a plugin that calls `compinit`. ez-compinit will gracefully unhook itself whenever `compinit` is called.

-Or, you can simply load this plugin and forget about it. ez-compinit will guarantee `compinit` is called for you with reasonable defaults.
-That's what makes it **easy**.
-You no longer need to think about how Zsh completions work.

-## What if I'm using Oh-My-Zsh?

-This plugin is **not** needed for regular Oh-My-Zsh users.
-If you are using Oh-My-Zsh with the [antidote] plugin manager, I recommend using [getantidote/use-omz][use-omz] instead, which is by the same plugin author and uses similar concepts, but is geared towards Oh-My-Zsh specifically.

 ## How do I install it?

 To install with [antidote], add the following to antidote's